 Dry the slide again.
-Heat fix it.
+Do not heat fix it.
 Examine at low power, then work your way up to 1000X with oil immersion.
 Ignoring the large white cracks, look for small, white, rod-shaped bacteria standing out against the dark purple background.

-Negative stain, low power (40X).
+Cracks in a negative stain, under low magnification (40X).